 Beware!
 This term has no legal definition.

-EWG found 143 sunscreens with a potent skin allergen called methylisothiazolinone in this year's crop.
+EWG found a number of sunscreens with a potent skin allergen called methylisothiazolinone in this year's crop.
 Some of them are marked "gentle" or "hypoallergenic."
 Don't be fooled.

 This term means how well a sunscreen protects your skin from both UVB and UVA radiation.